josephum/AccountingApp/README.md

 10. This will be a Software as a Service (SAAS).

 ### 1.3 Project Scope
 The scope of this project is a web-based system that supports the accounting operations of SMC.
-The web site will support major accounting operations like sales, purchase and stock management as well as administrative operations.
+The website will support major accounting operations like sales, purchase and stock management as well as administrative operations.
 ### 1.4 System Purpose
 #### 1.4.1 Users
 Those who will primarily benefit from the new system and those who will be affected